Sid Meier's Pirates! (2004 video game): Sword fighting

-As the character ages, his sword fighting capabilities will gradually decrease, causing him to become slower (less so if the user selected the fencing skill at the beginning of the game).
+As the player character ages, his sword fighting capabilities will gradually decrease, causing him to become slower (less so if the user selected the fencing skill at the beginning of the game).
 This is one of the game's methods for ensuring that older characters are pressed into retirement.
 On higher difficulty levels, duels become impossibly fast after the character has reached a certain age.

 Land warfare

 Pirates! also has land battles in which the player fights battles in a turn-based system on a grid map, much like in Civilization.
 This occurs whenever the player assaults a well-defended city (80 or more soldiers in the city's garrison) or Montalban's hideout.

 When beginning a land assault, the player is given several units.
 The exact number of units is determined by the proportion of the player's crew versus the size of the city's garrison.
 An overwhelming superiority for either side will give that side up to 10 units to command, while equally balanced fights will generally produce four or five units for each side.

 Land combat is asymmetrical; the player possesses strong units that specialize in either close or ranged combat, while the enemy's units are equally capable in both but excelling in neither.
 The enemy also has exclusive access to cavalry, which is a specialized close combat unit that is extremely powerful when attacking open, flat terrain, but poor on the defense and on hills and in woods.
 Native Americans may join a city's defense, augmenting the local garrison.
 Natives deploy two types of units—one for close combat and one for ranged attacks.
 Neither are particularly powerful, but both can move quickly through woods.